Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 How Long Will It Take To See Results With Vision Therapy?

-Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
+Some gains can be seen within a few weeks, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
-Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
+Vision therapy includes in-office and home exercises, visual aids, or eyeglasses and involves close monitoring and follow-up appointments.
 Over the course of the program, Dr. Alexandar Andrich and staff will decide how many visits are needed to achieve optimal results.

 Do you think your child’s learning disability or ADHD-like symptoms may be the result of a vision problem?
 Schedule a functional vision evaluation with The Vision Development Team to find out.
 If it is determined by Dr. Alexandar Andrich and staff that the issue, in fact, vision-related, a customized vision therapy program will be provided.Our practice serves patients from North Royalton, Beachwood, Cleveland, and Akron, Ohio and surrounding communities.